Maximum principle for the weak solutions of the Cauchy problem for the fourth-order hyperbolic equations: Introduction

-The main novelty of the paper is to prove the analog of maximum principle for the weak solutions of the Cauchy problem for the fourth-order hyperbolic equations.
 Most of these equations serve as mathematical models of many physical processes and attract the interest of researchers.
-The most famous of them are elasticity beam equations (Timoshenko beam equations with and without internal damping) \cite{Capsoni}, short laser pulse equation \cite{Fich}, equations which describe the structures are subjected to moving loads, equation of Euler-Bernoulli beam resting on two-parameter Pasternak foundation and subjected to a moving load or mass \cite{Uzz} and others.
+The most famous of them are elasticity beam equations (Timoshenko beam equations with and without internal damping) \cite{Capsoni}, short laser pulse equation \cite{Fichera}, equations which describe the structures are subjected to moving loads, and equation of Euler-Bernoulli beam resting on two-parameter Pasternak foundation and subjected to a moving load or mass \cite{Uzz} and others.

 Due to evident practice application, these models need more exact tools for studying, and as consequence, to attract fundamental knowledge.
 As usual, most of these models are studied by the analytical-numerical methods (Galerkin's methods).